Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 a list of objects as instances of a document class defined by _**custom_document**_ as the input.

-By default, Mongo collection data node uses `taipy.core.DefaultCustomDocument` as the document class.
+By default, Mongo collection data node uses `taipy.core.MongoDefaultDocument` as the document class.
-A `DefaultCustomDocument` can have any attribute, however, the type of the value should be supported by MongoDB, including but not limited to:
+A `MongoDefaultDocument` can have any attribute, however, the type of the value should be supported by MongoDB, including but not limited to:

 - Boolean, integers, and floating-point numbers.